Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 These symptoms can cause frustration, adding to the mental health challenges outlined above.

-Overlap between TBI and the effects of PTSD and ADHD exists, with studies showing that:
+Overlap between TBI and the effects of post-traumatic stress disorder (PTSD) and attention deficit hyperactivity disorder (ADHD).
+Studies show that:

 Developing PTSD from an accident can complicate the TBI recovery process.
 The injury may inhibit their ability to experience emotional closure after the traumatic event.

-Could I Have a TBI and Not Know It?
+Could You Have a TBI and Not Know It?

 Yes, it’s possible to have a TBI and not know it.
 Brain injuries are more common than people realize, and some cases of TBI are never accurately diagnosed.
 Some of the reasons behind missed diagnoses include: